What components are used to give my trousers warmth?

 How can I prevent snow from getting into my trousers?

-The trousers have elasticated gaiters at the ankles to cover the boots.
-If you fall or come into contact with fresh snow, the seal created by the gaiter keeps the snow out.
+Our trousers have elasticated gaiters at the bottom that cover the shoes.
+If you fall or are in contact with fresh snow, the seal created by the gaiter keeps the snow out.

 To optimise the performance and durability of your trousers, we recommend: